ewakefield/SantaHatDemo/README.md

 Servo File Edit Work-along
 Take the Servo.cpp file and replace the current Servo.cpp file in your file path.
 For example mine is: C:\Users\a0221660\Documents\energia-0101E0013\hardware\msp430\libraries\Servo
 Place the file there and replace it with the old one.
+It would be smart to make sure to save the old servo.cpp file in order to reuse it when you want to use your G2 devices.
+DO THIS AT YOUR OWN RISK. :)